psp (PowerShell Ping)

 If you only need to ping a single machine with Test-Connection then using the -quiet parameter will return a True/False value that can be used as part of a simple If statement:

-If (Test-Connection remotehost -quiet) {
+If (Test-Connection remotehost -count 1 -quiet) {

 Write 'The host responded'